 About Morning Shade Farm And Berry Nursery

-Our NURSERY is open Saturdays from 9 to 4 and by appointment Monday through Friday for a large selection of blueberry and other berry plants in 1, 3, and 7 gallon containers.
+Our NURSERY is open by appointment for a large selection of blueberry and other berry plants in 1, 3, and 7 gallon containers.
 Call 503-730-4788 for nursery sales.
 Located at 8345 S. Barnards Rd.
 Canby, OR.

 Duke - Early season (late June and July), medium to large sweet and crisply firm berries with excellent flavor.
 Upright growth 4 to 6 ft with orange and yellow fall color.
 Duke is the most widely planted early ripening variety.
 It is a heavy, consistent producer with an attractive, light blue high quality berry.
 Duke blooms late but ripens early, which protects the blossoms from early spring frosts.
 USDA zones 4 to 8. (available in 1, 3 and 7 gal)